SEKOIA-IO/documentation/_shared_content/automate/library/pagerduty.md

 # PagerDuty

-[PagerDuty](https://www.pagerduty.com/) is an incident response platform for IT departments it allows triggering alerts and managing incidents.
+[PagerDuty](https://www.pagerduty.com/) is an incident response platform for IT departments that allows triggering alerts and managing incidents.

+With this module, you can [trigger alerts](#Trigger-Alert) to PagerDuty, which allows you to receive notifications in PagerDuty when a new alert is raised.

 ## Configuration